baleada/docs/assets/md/logic/classes/Animateable.md

 ```
 :::

-Given those keyframes, and assuming you're still using the default linear timing function, here's the frame you would receive when the animation is 1/4 of the way through:
+Given those keyframes, and assuming you're still using the default linear timing function, here's the frame you would receive when the `Animateable` instance's `progress.time` is `0.25`:

 :::
 ```js